The Brigham-Kanner Property Rights Conference

 Brigham-Kanner Conference Coordinating Committee

-Dean Davison M. Douglas, Dean and Arthur B. Hanson Professor of Law, William & Mary Law School
+Dean A. Benjamin Spencer, Dean and Chancellor Professor, William & Mary Law School

 Lynda L. Butler, Chancellor Professor of Law and Director for the Brigham-Kanner Property Rights Conference

-Andrew Prince Brigham, Attorney-at-Law, Brigham Property Rights Law Firm, PLLC; Jacksonville, Florida
+Andrew P. Brigham, Attorney-at-Law, Brigham Property Rights Law Firm, PLLC; Jacksonville, Florida

 Conference Advisory Board